netlify/blobs/README.md

 ### `delete(key: string): Promise<void>`

-If an entry exists with the given key, deletes it and returns `true`.
-If not, `false` is returned.
+Deletes an object with the given key, if one exists.
+The return value is always `undefined`, regardless of whether or not there was an object to delete.

 ```javascript
 await store.delete('my-key')